Bitchachos/master-melody-server/README.md

 # Description
-Backend (Express API) of React-based app canolled Master Melody meant to connect musicians learning to play musical instruments.
+Backend (Express API) of React-based app called Master Melody meant to connect musicians learning to play musical instruments.
 Great for individual use and pair-play.